angular/angular/aio/content/guide/component/component-style.md

 ### `:host`

-Every component contains a CSS selector that is the value of the `selector` property.
+Every component contains a CSS selector.
+The CSS selector is the value of the `selector` property.
 The value of the `selector` property is used to locate elements in HTML template that match it.
 Each instance of the element tag is the host element.
 The host element is the element into which the component view is rendered.